+Available Data

+Hydrological Data

 There is a provision of daily data recording station at the intake of the Jhimruk project.
 No Instantaneous discharge data are found during the data collection procedure.
 The daily discharge measurement from the gauge is recorded from 1991-2022.
 This 29-years data is used to evaluate the mean monthly discharge, mean annual discharge, flood discharge and low flow discharge as discussed below in this report.